-The host institution will normally receive 50% of the grant around a month before the commencement of the project, and the remaining 50% halfway through the project's duration, upon receipt of a short interim report.
+The host institution will normally receive 50% of the grant after the signature of a project contract with Oxford University, and the remaining 50% halfway through the project's duration, upon receipt of an interim report.

 Should my institution contribute to the project in any way?